< Back to Nature and Education Centers

 - Fishing is catch-and-release only.
 A valid Arkansas fishing license is required.

-Woodland Stream Trail - 0.6 mile one way.
+Woodland Stream Trail - 0.6 mile loop.
 Begin this primitive trek from the southwest end of the Creek Bluff Trail or from near the firing range parking lot.
 It features a small, picturesque tributary of Crooked Creek, an old logging roadbed and a lovely Ozark woodland.

 - Give wild animals plenty of space.
 If you want a closer look, use binoculars or a spotting scope.
 Move quietly for a better chance to see wildlife.
 Remember, you are sharing these trails with other visitors and the animals that live here.